-As you may know, I am a huge fan of driving Highway 395.
-Each and every time I make the trip I find something new to explore and this time was no different.
+As you may know, I am a massive fan of driving Highway 395.
+Every time I make the trip, I find something new to explore, and this time was no different.
 While driving through the town of Independence, I saw a sign for the Mt Whitney Historic Fish Hatchery, so I decided to get off the highway and check it out.
 I can honestly say it is a fantastic stop and one I recommend, especially when it is open.
 Here is all the information.

-- Open Thurs – Mon but grounds open anytime
+- Open Thurs – Mon but the grounds are open anytime

 - Location: Oak Creek Rd, Independence, CA 93526

 The Mt Whitney Fish Hatchery is located right off Highway 395 on Oak Creek Rd (just North of Independence).
-The one-mile road will take you all the way to the Hatchery.
+The one-mile road will take you to the hatchery.

-The building itself was built in 1917 with the help of the local community.
+The building was built in 1917 with the help of the local community.
 The gardens were landscaped by a gardener brought in from Golden Gate Park.
-The first trout were hatched in 1917, and the eggs were transported by mule team to the surrounding mountain streams.
-It continues to this day with golden trout being brought in every year but they no longer use mule teams to transport the fish.
+The first trout was hatched in 1917, and the eggs were transported by mule team to the surrounding mountain streams.
+It continues to this day with golden trout being brought in every year, but they no longer use mule teams to transport the fish.

 The Hatchery Grounds

 When you arrive in the large dirt parking lot, you will immediately be greeted by the beautiful facade of this historic building.